cisoun/galerie/README.md

  - Less than 100 lines of code
  - Responsive (masonery style)
  - Dark mode support
- - Custom lightbox with navigation by swiping, arrow keys or click
+ - Custom lightbox with navigation by gesture, arrow keys and clicks
  - Lazy loading (load images on scroll)
- - Supports JPEG/PNG/GIF/WEBP (can be extended)
+ - Support for JPEG/PNG/GIF/WEBP files (can be extended)

 ## Installation